 NOTE—The preference of one group over another is a local policy issue.

 SAE uses two arithmetic operators defined for both FFC and ECC groups, an operation that takes two elements to produce a third (called the “element operation”), and an operation that takes one element and one scalar value to produce another element (called the “scalar operation”).
 The convention used here is to represent group elements in uppercase bold italic(Ed) and scalar values in lowercase italic(Ed).
-The element operation takes two elements and is denoted elem-op(X,Y) while the scalar operation takes an element and a scalar and is denoted scalar-op(x,Y).
+The element operation takes two elements, X and Y, to produce a third element, Z, and is denoted Z = elem-op(X,Y) while the scalar operation takes a scalar, x, and an element, Y, to produce another element Z and is denoted Z = scalar-op(x,Y).

-scalar-op(x,Y) can be defined as x iterations of elem-op(Y, Y).
+scalar-op(x,Y) can be defined as successive iterations of elem-op(Y, Y).
 That is, it is possible to define scalar-op(1, Y) = Y and for x > 1, scalar-op(x, Y) = elem-op(scalar-op(x-1, Y), Y).
-The specific definition of elem-op(Y,Y) depends on the type of group, either ECC or FFC.
+The specific definition of elem-op(X,Y) depends on the type of group, either ECC or FFC.

 Modify section 8.2a.4.1.1 as indicated